Zadar Walking Tour: A Self-Guided Walk to 26 Sights by JetSettingFools.com

 DIY Zadar Walking Tour + Things To Do

 Getting acquainted with the Old Town is one of the best things to do in Zadar, Croatia.
-We spent two weeks in Zadar navigating the lanes and seeking out the historic attractions in the compact Zadar Old City center.
-From our sightseeing adventures, we designed a fun Self-Guided Zadar Walking Tour for fellow travelers to enjoy!
+We navigated the ancient lanes, seeking out historic attractions in the compact Zadar Old City center.
+From our wanderings, we designed this Self-Guided Zadar Walking Tour for fellow travelers to enjoy!

 Our Free Tour of Zadar is about 2 miles in length and should take about an hour to complete.
-We begin at the Land Gate, however we designed the tour in a loop, so you can start anywhere along the route.
-Whether you have one day in Zadar – or one week – our walking tour is the perfect introduction!
+We begin at the Land Gate, however we designed the walk in a loop, so you can start anywhere along the route.

-The route includes 26 Zadar attractions and plenty of places to get distracted along the way.
-We include step-by-step directions from one sight to the next and, at the end of the post, there is a useful Zadar, Croatia Map of Sights.
+The tour includes 26 Zadar attractions and plenty of places to get distracted along the way.
+We include both map links, step-by-step directions and at the end of the post, a useful Zadar, Croatia Map of Sights.

-You will also find our additional advice on what to do in Zadar, tips on where to stay and other essential information for your visit at the end of the article.
+Zadar ranks as one of the Best Cities in Croatia to Visit, so you will also find additional advice on what to do, where to stay and other essential information at the end of the article.

-Save, Pin or Bookmark our Zadar Travel Guide to plan your trip to Croatia!
+Save, Pin or Bookmark our Zadar Travel Guide your vacation to Croatia!

 Zadar Self-Guided Walking Tour

 Our Zadar city tour includes all the must-see sights!
-During our trip, we covered every street in the Zadar Old Town, noting the constant mix of old and new.
+We’ve covered every street in the Zadar Old Town, noting the constant mix of old and new.

-Now, follow in our footsteps to the top places to visit in Zadar, Croatia starting just outside of the old town at the Land Gate.
+Now, follow in our footsteps to the top places to visit in Zadar, Croatia.
+Don’t like the ads?
+Purchase the No-Ad PDF here.
+(It costs less than a cup of coffee!)

 Walking tour of Zadar, Croatia

-Directions: Walk through the Land Gate and take the first right, up a flight of stairs, into the open square.
+Directions: Walk through the gate and take the first right, up a flight of stairs, into the open square.

-The 16th century wells in 5 Wells Square were built to supply drinking water to the city at a time when the Turks threatened to invade.
+MAP.
+These 16th century wells were built to supply drinking water at a time when the Turks threatened to invade.
 The Captain’s Tower, built as another protective measure, dominates the space from the far end.

-Directions: Find the staircase on the south side and take the steps leading up into the park.
+Directions: Find the staircase on the south side and take the steps leading up.

 #3 Queen Jelena Madijevka Park